rbCAS/rbcas.github.com/docs/configuration/index.md

 next_section: customization
 ---

 CASino allows you to change it's behavior through multiple configuration parameters.
 These configuration parameters are stored in [YAML](http://en.wikipedia.org/wiki/YAML) files.
 The first level of the hierarchy is always the environment such as `development`, `staging` or `production`.
-This allows you to configure all your environment in the same configuration file.
+This allows you to configure all your environments in the same configuration file.

 ## Database